 Temperature is a fundamental aspect of climate that affects many aspects of tree physiology (Way & Oren, 2010; Lu et al., 2013).
 Trees dynamically adjust their photosynthetic and respiratory physiology in response to their thermal environment (i.e.; physiological acclimation; Atkin & Tjoelker, 2003; Smith & Dukes, 2013; Way & Yamori, 2014; Reich et al., 2016).
 Several lines of evidence suggest that warming may increase tree C allocation aboveground at the expense of C allocation belowground.
 Experimental warming of forest soil increased aboveground biomass while reducing or not affecting belowground biomass (Strömgren & Linder, 2002; Melillo et al., 2011), which has been attributed to a warming-induced increase in soil N availability and an associated stimulation of aboveground tree growth (Melillo et al., 2002).
-A recent 13C-CO2 labeling study also indicated that warmer temperatures can increase allocation aboveground and reduce C allocation belowground in beech samplings via a direct effect on tree physiology, without an altered soil N cycle (Blessing et al., 2015).
+A recent 13C-CO2 labeling study also indicated that warmer temperatures can increase allocation aboveground and reduce C allocation belowground in beech saplings via a direct effect on tree physiology, without an altered soil N cycle (Blessing et al., 2015).
 Environmental gradients in mean annual temperature are strongly correlated with the distribution of biomass; forests have a lower root mass fraction in warm climates than in cold climates (Reich et al., 2014).
 Meta-analyses of warming experiments have generally found an increase in aboveground plant growth (Rustad et al., 2001) that is slightly larger than the increase in belowground plant growth (Lu et al., 2013), although such experiments have exclusively involved small stature vegetation given the logistical challenges of warming tall forests.
 Thus, prior research suggests a shift in C allocation aboveground with experimental warming, although direct tests in the field with large trees have not yet been performed.

 Water availability also impacts tree growth and physiology (e.g., Nemani et al., 2003; Farooq et al., 2009).
 The effects of drought are of particular concern as climate change may increase the frequency and severity of droughts in many regions (Burke et al., 2006; Sillmann et al., 2013).
 While it appears sensible that trees would increase C allocation to roots in dry regions or during drought periods to acquire soil water (Poorter et al., 2012), there is limited support for this idea.
 Reich et al. (2014) found no correlation between forest root mass fraction and aridity across a global dataset of >6,200 forests.
 Additionally, Amazonian forests responded to droughts in 2005 and 2010 with a shift away from fine-root growth and increased C partitioning to aboveground growth and respiration (Doughty et al., 2014, 2015).
 However, drought has been observed to increase root mass fractions for small individual plants grown in artificial conditions (Reich, 2002; Poorter et al., 2012), and increased C allocation belowground under drought is consistent with some 13C-CO2 labeling studies (Hommel et al., 2016), but not others (Hartmann et al., 2015).
 While the simple expectation of increased allocation to roots during drought is appealing, C allocation responses to drought are likely more complex and merit further study.